labmurugan/labmurugan.github.io/README.md

 ## Troubleshooting

-If you see "Error loading people data" when testing locally, it's likely due to one of these issues:
+If you see "Error loading people data" or "Error loading publication data" when testing locally, it's likely due to one of these issues:

 1. You're opening files directly with the file:// protocol (use a web server instead)
 2. The Excel file couldn't be found (check the filename and path)
-3. The Trainees sheet is missing from the Excel file
+3. The required sheet is missing from the Excel file ("Trainees" for people data, "publication_descriptions" for publication data)
 4. CORS restrictions (use the local web server)

 ### Excel Inspection Utility